UPPMAX/HPC-python/docs/packages.rst

 - First try Conda, as above.

 - If packages are not available, follow the guideline below.

 - Make an installation on Rackham and then use the wharf to copy it over to your directory on Bianca

   - (~/.local/lib/python<version>/site-packages/ ).

 - You may have to:

+  - in source directory:

     .. prompt:: bash $

         cp –a

   - … or tar/untar to include all possible symbolic links:

     .. prompt:: bash $

         tar cfz <tarfile.tar.gz> <files>

-    in source dir, and
+  - and in target directory:

         .. prompt:: bash $

              tar xfz <tarfile.tar.gz>

-    in target dir